Change your cover photo

 This user has not added any information to their profile yet.

-Sally Matthews is recognised as one of the foremost lyric sopranos of her generation, her international career encompassing the opera, concert and recital stages, collaborating with many of worlds artists and conductors.
+Sally Matthews is recognised as one of Britain's foremost lyric sopranos of her generation, her international career encompassing the opera, concert and recital stages, collaborating with many of worlds leading artists and conductors.

 She sings regularly with orchestras including the Berliner Philharmoniker, London Symphony and Philharmonic, BBC Symphony, Rotterdam Philharmonic and Bavarian Radio Symphony orchestras with conductors including Sir Antonio Pappano, Sir Simon Rattle, Sir Mark Elder, Simone Young, Franz Welser Möst; Daniel Harding and she worked often with both the late Sir Charles Mackerras and Bernard Haitink.